What is Egg Donation?

-The recipient’s uterus will be prepared to receive the eggs with hormone replacement therapy.
-This therapy will be monitored with ultrasounds and hormone testing.
+The recipient’s uterus is prepared using hormone replacement therapy.
+The treatment process is monitored with ultrasound scans and hormone testing.

-PHASE III: FOLLICULAR ASPIRATION OF THE DONOR AND EMBRYO CULTURE
+PHASE III: DONOR EGG RETRIEVAL AND EMBRYO CULTURE

 PHASE IV: EMBRYO TRANSFER AND PREGNANCY TEST

-The embryo transfer consists of the introduction of the embryos into the uterine cavity by passing through the vagina.
-This is a painless, outpatient procedure that does not require sedation or hospitalization.
-It is carried out in the Operating Room and lasts about 10 minutes.
-The recipient will continue taking a hormone therapy to encourage a viable pregnancy.
+The embryo transfer consists in placing the best embryos inside the uterine cavity by entering through the vagina.
+It is a painless, outpatient procedure that does not require sedation or hospitalisation.
+It is carried out in the operating theatre and lasts about ten minutes.
+Following the procedure the patient will continue taking hormone treatment to favour the viability of a possible pregnancy.